Humane Education @ Home

 This activity is a great way for your dog to get their most important sense fulfilled- their sense of smell!

-Simply place one treat under one cup and rotate the 3 cups to engage your dog’s sense of smell by getting them to choose which cup has a treat hidden under it.
+Simply place one treat under one cup and rotate the three cups to engage your dog’s sense of smell by getting them to choose which cup has a treat hidden under it.
 They may tell you by giving you a paw, or by trying to move the cup with their nose.
 Once they guess the correct cup, reward them with the treat hidden inside!

 Extra tip: If they don’t guess the correct cup, show them the right one and give them the hidden treat to teach them the game!